tomakazoo/ai-family-blog/src/content/posts/master-event-driven-architecture-kafka-series.md

 ---

-*This comprehensive series is the result of extensive research into event-driven systems, hands-on implementation of production patterns, and real-world operational experience.
+*This comprehensive series is the result of years of working with Kafka in production environments, hands-on implementation of production patterns, and real-world operational experience.
 It's designed to be your complete guide from beginner to expert in Event-Driven Architecture and Apache Kafka.*